+Percent of
-(1) Except as noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his present title) for more than five years.
-In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: James B. Williams: The

-Coca-Cola Company; R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc.; Gary W. Rollins, Genuine Parts Company.
-All persons named, with the exception of Thomas J. Lawley, M.D., in the above table are directors of RPC, Inc. and Marine Products Corporation.

-During the past five years, in addition to the companies listed above, some of the directors served on the board of directors of the following publicly traded companies: Prior to 2009, Larry L. Prince served as a director of SunTrust Banks, Inc., Crawford & Company, Equifax and John H. Harland Company.

-- (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) See information contained in footnote (2) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (5) Includes 119,977 shares of Common Stock of the Company held by a trust of which he is a Co Trustee and as to which he shares voting and investment power and 505 shares held in a wholly owned corporation.
-Also includes 1,518 shares held by his wife.
-Does not include shares of Common Stock of the Company owned by Rollins Holding Company, an interest in which is indirectly held by a trust of which Mr. Tippie is a Co Trustee but not a beneficiary. - (6) See information contained in footnote (3) to the table appearing in Stock Ownership of Certain Beneficial Owners and Management section. - Less than 1% of outstanding shares. - Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.
+- (1) Except as noted, each of the directors has held the positions of responsibility set out in this column (but not necessarily his present title) for more than five years.
+In addition to the directorships listed in this column, the following individuals also serve on the Boards of Directors of the following companies: R. Randall Rollins: Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc., Gary W. Rollins, Genuine Parts Company and Emory University.
+All persons named, with the exception of Pamela R. Rollins, Thomas J. Lawley, M.D., and John F. Wilson, in the above table, are directors of RPC, Inc. and Marine Products Corporation. - Larry L. Prince formerly served as a director of SunTrust Banks, Inc., Crawford & Company, Equifax John H. Harland Company and Genuine Parts Company, and James B. Williams formerly served as director of The Coca-Cola Company. - (2) Except as otherwise noted, the nature of the beneficial ownership for all shares is sole voting and investment power. - (3) R. Randall Rollins and Gary W. Rollins are brothers. - (4) Pamela R. Rollins is the daughter of R. Randall Rollins and niece of Gary W. Rollins. - (5) See information contained in footnote (2) to the table appearing in the Stock Ownership of Certain Beneficial Owners and Management section. - (6) Includes 757 shares held in a wholly owned corporation and 2,277\\ shares held by his wife. - (7) See information contained in footnote (3) to the table appearing in Stock Ownership of Certain Beneficial Owners and Management section. - \ Less than 1% of outstanding shares. - \\ Mr. Henry B. Tippie disclaims any beneficial interest in these holdings.

-The following information is furnished as of March 1, 2013, for each of our directors and each of the nominees:
+The following information is furnished as of March 2, 2015, for each of our directors and each of the nominees: